-Prerequisite: CSCI-320,CSCI-330.
+Prerequisite: CSCI-320, CSCI-330.
 Credits, three hours.

 CSCI-450.
 DATA MINING.
-3:3:0

 The purpose of this course is to introduce students to fundamentals of data mining (DM) and knowledge discovery in databases (KDD).
 In addition to covering such topics as data types and other characteristics, data quality and pre-processing, basic statistical data analysis, frequent patterns and associations, classification and prediction, and cluster analysis, special emphasis will be placed on integration of database technologies with algorithms for efficient and non-trivial querying.
 Prerequisite: CSCI-340, MTSC-370.
-Credits, three hours.